eclipse-openxilenv/openxilenv/Readme.md

 Ensure **RemoteStartServer** is installed and running on the Linux PC to allow remote execution.

+## Python API

+openXilEnv is distributed with a python bindings wrapper that allows full control over a runninx openXilEnv instance via python.

+The [functional tests](test/functional/) of openXilEnv are implemented in [pytest](https://docs.pytest.org/en/stable/) using the openXilEnv **python API** and provide an example usage.

+For a detailed description take a look at the [openXilenv python API refrence](docs/PYTHON_API_REFERENCE.md).

 ## License
 This project is part of the Eclipse Foundation and licensed under the [Apache License 2.0](LICENSE.txt).